Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 Neutral sentiment	: compound score > -0.05 and compound score < 0.05

-After data is analyzed, 3 output files are generated that contains their respective sentiments.
+After the data is analyzed, 3 output files are generated that contains their respective sentiments.

 They are positive.csv, negative.csv and neutral.csv.